Brickworks/Nucleus/docs/pdr_avhw.md

 #### Theory of Operation

 ###### SDR
-An off the shelf SDR will be mounted to the communications card, it will communicate with the MFC through a USB 2.0 (3.0 if time/complexity is doable) link.
+An off the shelf SDR will be mounted to the communications card, it will communicate with the MFC through a USB 2.0 link.

 ###### RF Front End

 #### Electrical Interface